mgrolinger/plantumlstubber/README.md

 e.g. `$MODULE_WORKING_DIR$` in Intellij: ![](documentation/Intellij_Config.png)

 ## Future Plans
-* The support of plantuml version prior to 1.2020.7 will be dropped the latest by the end of March 2021 from this application, as the old way of functions is not really working.
-I use the new version exclusively and as far as I know, I am the only one using this application, so...
+* The support of plantuml version prior to 1.2020.7 is dropped with the upcoming version 0.5.6, as the old way of functions is not really working.
 * Automatic color schemes for domain colors if the domain is not defined

-_last update 12.01.2021_
+_last update 13.01.2021_